Camera#

 land ▶

-The capture image block takes a picture with the specified Vision Sensor.
+The capture image on camera block takes a picture with the specified Vision Sensor.

 capture image on [forward v] camera